ska-sa/katgpucbf/misc/xbgpu/README.md

 ```

 To view the output from the receiver script run the following command: `watch docker logs -t --tail 10 katxgpu_container`

+The `--network host`, `--ulimit=memlock=-1`, `--device=/dev/infiniband/rdma_cm`, `--device=/dev/infiniband/uverbs0`
+flags are required to pass the ibverbs devices to the container for high performance networking.

+The `--gpus all` flag passes the GPUs from the host machine into the docker container

 __NOTE__: There is quite a bit of overlap between the commands in the [Dockerfile](./Dockerfile) and the
 [Jenkinsfile](./Jenkinsfile) and the requirements for running a docker container are the same requirements as mentioned